TomHarte/Isometric-Ray-Cast/README.md

 # Isometric Ray Casting, Ahoy!

-A demo of zero-overdraw isometric drawing for the ZX Spectrum currently featuring on the Ant Attack map:
+A demo of zero-overdraw isometric drawing for the ZX Spectrum currently featuring the Ant Attack map:

 ![Sample scrolling](READMEImages/isoscroll.gif)